XVARY Composite Score

 -

-this is about $1 billion less than our last forecast.
+This is about $1 billion less than our last forecast.

 -

-moreover, as new facilities are completed in the united states, the company’s factories in asia are scheduled to cut production by almost 80%.
+Moreover, as new facilities are completed in the united states, the company’s factories in asia are scheduled to cut production by almost 80%.

 the added (per unit) costs due to operating at low capacity and associated expenses could reduce pretax profits by $115 million to $155 million.